-Since his racing debut in 1995, Dumas collected two overall wins and one class victory at 24h Le Mans, five class wins at 24h Nürburgring, one FIA WEC title and two LMP2 class titles in the American Le Mans Series, overall victory at Pikes Peak International Hillclimb and many other on the circuits and rally stages across the world.
+Since his racing debut in 1995, Dumas collected two overall wins and one class victory at 24h Le Mans, five class wins at 24h Nürburgring, one FIA WEC title and two LMP2 class titles in the American Le Mans Series, overall victories at Pikes Peak International Hillclimb and many other on the circuits and rally stages across the world.

 Romain started racing at the age 15